viperproject/prusti-dev/docs/user-guide/src/verify/predicate.md

 Predicates are similar to [pure functions](pure.md) in that they are deterministic and side-effect free and used in specifications.

 They are more powerful than pure functions: inside predicate bodies the full [Prusti specification syntax](../syntax.md) is allowed.
 However, they are not usable in regular Rust code, as there are no direct Rust equivalents for specification constructs like [quantifiers](../syntax.md#quantifiers) or [implications](../syntax.md#implications).
-Instead, predicates can only be called from within specifications.
+Instead, predicates can only be called from within specifications and other predicates.

 Predicates are declared using the `predicate!` macro on a function: